 - Areas where work is still taking place must be effectively separated from areas being occupied or open to the public, including parking areas or outdoor spaces.

 - All dwelling units must meet minimum habitability requirements, heat, light and ventilation etc.

 The TCO application requires approval from all applicable departments, the applicable departments will vary from one building or portion to another, but may include:

 - Health Department

 Coordination with PG&E is essential, typically electrical connection must have made prior to a TCO being issued.
-City policy is NOT to release both Gas and Electric meters until the project is virtually complete.
+City policy is to NOT release both Gas and Electric meters until the project is virtually complete.